Webflow vs Hubspot cms: 2026 comparison

 - Native forms (with notifications, submission storage)

-- Visual editor to change content and some layouts
+- Visual editor to update content and some layouts

-- Little or no code required for the majority of current needs
+- Little to no code required for most common needs

-- Possibility to add custom code (HTML, CSS, JS) to go further
+- Ability to add custom code (HTML, CSS, JS) to go further

-- Ideal for reducing dependence on developers on a daily basis
+- Ideal for reducing day-to-day dependence on developers

 Managed hosting and simplified technical maintenance